Dynamic networks clustering via mirror distance: Introduction

 For the problem of clustering evolutionary patterns of multiple dynamic networks, we consider the case where the differences in the evolution of the clusters can be reflected by the mirrors, and propose the Dynamic Network Clustering through Mirror Distance (DNCMD).
 The configuration obtained by CMDS is centered at the origin but has an inherent issue of identifiability concerning orthogonal transformations.
 Therefore, we construct a measure of the differences between estimated mirrors by solving an orthogonal Procrustes problem \cite{schonemann1966generalized}.
 After obtaining the distances between the estimated mirrors of all pairs of dynamic networks, hierarchical clustering \cite{nielsen2016hierarchical,ward1963hierarchical} is applied to produce a dendrogram and the clustering of these associated mirrors based on the computed distances.

-We consider sufficiently distinct clusters evidence of distinct evolutionary patterns.
+DNCMD has been validated as effective for real-world complex problems, such as the neuroscience motivating example above.
+As shown in Figure~\ref{fig:intro}, we analyze the dynamic evolution of neural networks after removing three different synaptic edge connections (see details in Section~\ref{sec:brain}), and DNCMD successfully clusters most neural networks replicates for different removed connections and their impact on neural activity.
+This demonstrates its potential for identifying key synaptic connections, which we illustrate in Section~\ref{sec:brain}.

 For theoretical analysis, for a dynamic network, the evolution of the latent position matrix can be considered deterministic, as is the case when the features of the nodes in a network follow some predictable time-dependent pattern; it can also be random, as is the case when the actors in a network have underlying preferences that are subject to random shocks. \cite{athreya2024discovering} considers the latent position matrix to be random and assumes that all its rows, representing the latent positions of individual nodes, are generated from a stochastic process, and proves that the mirror of the dynamic network can be consistently estimated.
 In this paper, we prove the consistency result for the estimate of the mirror in the case where the latent position matrix is deterministic, allowing for flexibility in its evolution.
 Furthermore, for both cases, deterministic and random latent positions, we provide theoretical guarantees for DNCMD.
 We prove that DNCMD achieves exact recovery under mild conditions, where the term exact recovery means the clusters are correctly recovered with high probability.